jeremigr/GhiblApp/README.md

 When a title is clicked, it displays the movie's image and description.

-You can also sort the list by year, title or director, or look for a specific movie or director in the search bar.
+You can also sort the list by title, director, or year (ascendant or descendant), or look for a specific movie or director in the search bar.
+Clicking on the explorer's main image displays a random movie from the list.

-Note: While my programming culture is solid, in practice I'm still learning it.
+Note: While my programming culture is solid, I'm still learning it in practice.

 **\> See it live:** <a href='https://apps.grandsenne.com/ghiblapp/' target='_blank'><b>GhiblApp</b></a>